 - Christ as Intercessor: Romans 8:34, “Who is to condemn?
 Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us.”
 (ESV)

-Lutherans believe that Christians should pray to God directly without any saint, including Mary, assisting them in their petitions.
-The “Hail Mary” prayer is directed to Mary:
+Lutherans believe Christians should pray to God directly without any saint, including Mary, assisting them in their petitions.
+Instead, however, people speak the “Hail Mary” prayer to Mary, violating the Lutheran conviction:

 Hail Mary, full of grace,